jakubgranos/nbp-exchange-rates-plugin/README.md

 ## Installation

+Two options for installation,

+1. First option:
+   download ZIP folder and drop it into plugins at wp-admin/plugin-install.php and click upload plugin

+2. Secondary option:

-1. Clone the repository:
+-   Clone the repository

     ```sh
     git clone <repository-url>

     ```

-2. Navigate to the plugin directory cd <plugin-directory>
+-   Navigate to the plugin directory cd <plugin-directory>

-3. Install dependencies using Composer: composer install
+-   Install dependencies using Composer: composer install

-4. Activate the plugin in the WordPress admin panel.
+-   Activate the plugin in the WordPress admin panel.

-5. Have fun!
+-   Have fun!

 ## Usage